tobiasrausch/lorax/README.md

 Telomere-associated SVs can be identified with lorax using

-`lorax telomere -g hg38.fa -o tumor.bed.gz -m control.bam tumor.bam`
+`lorax telomere -g t2t.fa -o outprefix tumor.bam`

-The output file clusters reads into distinct telomere junctions and you can trace the alignment matches for every read.
+The output files cluster reads into distinct telomere junctions that can be locally assembled.
+Since telomeres are repetitive, common mis-mapping artifacts found in a panel of normal samples are provided in the `maps` subdirectory.

 ## Read selection for targeted assembly of amplicons